 The focus of this year’s commemoration was inspired by the King Center’s 2026 theme, “Mission Possible II: Building Community, Uniting a Nation the Nonviolent Way.”
 It celebrated Martin Luther King, Jr. through the powerful music of West Michigan Jewels of Africa and Tyreece Guyton & Family Soul Collective; moving poetry from the Diatribe; an energized panel discussion and the announcement of the annual Inherit the Dream Scholarship recipients.

-Davenport President Richard J. Pappas, Madison Phillips and Majesty White, Davenport senior admissions representative.
+Davenport President Richard J. Pappas, Madison Phillips and Majesty White, DEI facilitator.

 This year’s winner of Davenport’s Inherit the Dream Scholarship was Madison Phillips from Laingsburg High School.
 She looks forward to studying health and human services case management and occupational therapy at Davenport.